mbo2olivier/MukadiChartJSBundle/README.md

     }
 }
 ```
+You can also pass a Doctrine\ORM\Query object instead of a DQL query.
+This allow you to use a repository to store your charts queries.

 Please, see the [mukadi/chartjs-builder documentation](https://github.com/mbo2olivier/mukadi-chartjs-builder) if you want to learn more about chart construction.

 ## Render chart in twig template